san-digital/saleor-react-native-starter/readme.md

 # Saleor Mobile App
 A GraphQL-powered, mobile native application storefront for Saleor.

-Intended to be used with Saleor Cloud seed data
+Intended to be used with Saleor Cloud seed data.

 # Features
-Headless ecommerce storefront built with GraphQL, Apollo Client, React Native, and Typescript
+A headless ecommerce storefront built with GraphQL, Apollo Client, React Native, and Typescript, the following features are implemented:

 - Saleor GraphQL API integration
 - Auto generate graphql typescript bindings
 - Stripe integration with Saleor payment gateway integration